Fukaya category of Grassmannians: rectangles: Introduction

 \section{Introduction}

-According to a conjecture described from a mathematical viewpoint by Auroux \cite{AuT}, there should be a construction that starts from the choice of an anti-canonical divisor $D\subset X$ in a compact K\"{a}hler manifold and a holomorphic volume form $\Omega$ on $X\setminus D$, and produces a complex manifold $\check{X}$, sometimes referred to as the \textit{Landau-Ginzburg mirror}, with a holomorphic function $W:\check{X}\to \mathbb{C}$ called the \textit{superpotential}.
+According to a conjecture described from a mathematical viewpoint by Auroux \cite{AuT}, there should be a construction that starts from the choice of an anti-canonical divisor $D\subset X$ in a compact K\"{a}hler manifold and a holomorphic volume form $\Omega$ on $X\setminus D$, and produces a complex manifold $X^\vee$, sometimes referred to as the \textit{Landau-Ginzburg mirror}, with a holomorphic function $W:X^\vee\to \mathbb{C}$ called the \textit{superpotential}.
 The terminology is inspired by the work of string theorists on dualities between \textit{D-branes}, see Hori-Iqbal-Vafa \cite{HIV}.
-Roughly, $\check{X}$ should arise as moduli space of Lagrangian tori $L\subset X\setminus D$ equipped with rank one $\mathbb{C}$-linear local systems $\xi$ and calibrated by $\operatorname{Re}\Omega$, while $W$ should be the obstruction to the Floer operator squaring to zero in the space of Floer cochains of $L$, essentially determined by the pseudo-holomorphic disks bounding $L$ in $X$.
-These disks carry information about the symplectic topology of $L\subset X$: for instance, Vianna \cite{Vi} used them to prove that there are infinitely many monotone Lagrangian tori in $\mathbb{P}^2$ not Hamiltonian isotopic to each other.\\\\ One way to make precise the idea of studying all Lagrangians $L\subset X$ together has been described in Fukaya-Oh-Ohta-Ono \cite{FOOO}, and consists in constructing some flavor of an $A_\infty$-category $\mathcal{F}(X)$ whose objects are Lagrangians, morphisms are Floer cochains, and structure maps count pseudo-holomorphic disks.
-We shall use a variant of Seidel's construction \cite{Se} of this category in the exact setting, which was introduced by Sheridan \cite{Sh} and works for compact \textit{monotone} manifolds.
+Roughly, $X^\vee$ should arise as moduli space of Lagrangian tori $L\subset X\setminus D$ equipped with rank one $\mathbb{C}$-linear local systems $\xi$ and calibrated by $\operatorname{Re}\Omega$, while $W$ should be the obstruction to the Floer operator squaring to zero in the space of Floer cochains of $L$, essentially determined by the pseudo-holomorphic disks bounding $L$ in $X$.
+These disks carry information about the symplectic topology of $L\subset X$: for instance, Vianna \cite{Vi} used them to prove that there are infinitely many monotone Lagrangian tori in $\mathbb{P}^2$ not Hamiltonian isotopic to each other.

+One way to make precise the idea of studying all Lagrangians $L\subset X$ together has been described in Fukaya-Oh-Ohta-Ono \cite{FOOO}, and consists in constructing some flavor of an $A_\infty$-category $\mathcal{F}(X)$ whose objects are Lagrangians, morphisms are Floer cochains, and structure maps count pseudo-holomorphic disks.
+We shall use a variant of Seidel's construction \cite{Se} of this category in the exact setting, which is described by Sheridan \cite{Sh} and works for compact \textit{monotone} manifolds.
 This case is relevant for us because it includes Fano smooth projective varieties over $\mathbb{C}$.
 We briefly summarize this framework in the Setup section.
 The key structural property that we will use is the \textit{spectral decomposition} of the Fukaya category

+in summands labelled by the eigenvalues of the operator $c_1\star$ of multiplication by the first Chern class acting on quantum cohomology $\QH(X)$.